 The word Mantra has entered the English language and we all use it easily.
 Most of us know a few Mantra and we recite these based on what we have been taught.
 But as we enter the realm of the Upanisad, we shall see that interpretation and translation are far from easy.
 The earliest sages of the Eternal-Dharma had the same problem.
 Witness what the Bruhad-Devata says:

 Now compare this ancient instruction with what Justice Oliver Wendell Holmes of the US Supreme Court said while interpreting a somewhat obscure provision of the American Constitution.
-Justice Holmes observed that where to buy cytotec no prescription words are not crystals.
+Justice Holmes observed that can you buy Levetiracetam over the counter in the uk words are not crystals.
 He said that words do not always bear the same meaning.
 His view was that words must be read in the light of the context, the general tenor and purpose of the relevant provisions and therefore they cannot be regarded as crystals.

 Here are two thoughts from two entirely different worlds, one in India of a couple of thousand years ago and the other in 19th-20th century America.
 Great minds think alike, don’t they?

 Now consider the problems facing today’s reader who seeks to read or write the meaning of the Upanisad in English.
 Justice Holmes was merely speaking about interpreting words written in English into English thought.
 Here we are about to embark on a journey into interpreting the Upanisad in English.
 Great minds have expressed the difficulties of such an exercise.
 Below we quote a couple of authorities:

 - buy cialis with dapoxetine Dr. RadhaKrishnan, Samskrut Scholar and Former President of India – “In the Upanisad, we find harmonies of speech which excite the emotions and stir the soul.
 I am afraid that it has not been possible for me to produce in English translation, the richness of melody, the warmth of spirit, the power of enchantment that appeals to the ear, heart and mind.”